MarkKozel/CompOrgEText/docs/Foundations/NumberSystems/DecimalValues.md

 1 minutes = 60 seconds
 :::

-It is impressive that most of us can follow this system with base 1000, 12, 24, and 60.
+It is impressive that most of us can follow this system with base 1000, 12, 24, and 60

+### Thinking in Binary
+In the next section we will use our understanding of Decimal/Base 10 numbers to consider the computer's primary number system...*Binary*.
+By understanding the math behind Decimal *Positional Notation*, making the switch to *Binary* is fairly...it is the same formula with one (1) tweak